 The Wampanoag wore breechcloths and leggings.
-They did not wear shirts, but dressed in animal skins and furs in the winter.
+They did not wear shirts but dressed in animal skins and furs in the winter.
 The women often wore dresses.
 They also wore moccasins.
 The chief would wear a headband with a few feathers sticking straight up.
 They did not wear long headdresses like other indigenous people.
-The women had long hair and the men had mowhawks or shaved their heads except for a scalplock (one long lock on the top of their head).
-The warriors would paint their faces and sometimes their bodies with tatoos.
+The women had long hair and the men had mohawks or shaved their heads except for a scalplock (one long lock on the top of their head).
+The warriors would paint their faces and sometimes their bodies with tattoos.

 7. Wampanoag men and women have separate activities

 Wampanoag men hunted and fished and women gathered nuts and berries and farmed.
 They depended on the Three Sisters, maize, beans, and squash.
 Boys around the age of two began to shoot a bow.
 Around age eleven they were picked to go into special warrior training.
 Girls farmed and learned to tend to the wetus.